 M M & I 301 — PATHOGENIC BACTERIOLOGY

-Lectures on medically important bacteria, emphasizing the process of pathogenesis and host/parasite interactions, as well as intervention strategies, immunity and genetics as they apply to the pathogens.
-Open to non-majors.
+Medically important bacteria, emphasizing the process of pathogenesis and host/parasite interactions, as well as intervention strategies, immunity and genetics as they apply to the pathogens.

 M M & I 341 — IMMUNOLOGY